Biden presses computer chips case in advance of Senate vote

 ”We know they will expand, because they have to in order to meet demand.
 There’s no question about that,” Raimondo told Biden.
 “The question is, where will they expand?
 And we want them, we need them to expand here in the United States.”

+“Like others at the table, we are facing a supply chain crisis.
+We are unable to get the components we need and semiconductors is always at the top of the list,” said Tom Linebarger, chairman and CEO of Cummins Inc., which makes diesel engines.

+Linebarger said the company is now paying brokers as much as 10 times the regular cost to get the computer chips it needs.
+The federal government’s investments through the bill would move manufactures from “wringing our hands about where we sit in competition with others to actually moving onto the field and helping U.S. manufacturers compete,” he said.

 Overall, the bill would increase U.S. deficits by about $79 billion over the next 10 years, according to the Congressional Budget Office.
 The bill also authorizes about $200 billion to advance high-tech research in the U.S. over the coming decade.
-Congress must approve that funding as part of future spending bills and the CBO did not include that money in its deficit projection.
+Congress must approve that funding as part of future spending bills and the CBO did not include that research money in its deficit projection.

 Critics have likened the spending to “corporate welfare” and have said the money would be better spent on other priorities or not at all.
 Sen. Bernie Sanders, I-Vt., said he doesn’t hear from people about the need to help the semiconductor industry.
 Voters talk to him about climate change, gun safety, preserving a woman’s right to an abortion and boosting Social Security benefits, to name just a few.